rphlmr/squirrelsong-high-contrast/themes/Chrome DevTools/Readme.md

 # Squirrelsong Light Theme for Google Chrome DevTools

-Also works for Microsoft Edge, and other Chromium-based browsers.
+Also works for Microsoft Edge, Opera, Brave, Vivaldi.

 ## Installation from GitHub